|

 The historic city centre lies on the left bank of the

-including Davygate, Coney St, Parliament St, Pavement and the
+Coney St, Parliament St, Pavement and Coppergate indoor shopping

 York Minster is in the north of the historic city centre.